Turner Syndrome (Monosomy X) in Children

 What is Turner syndrome (TS) in children?

-Turner syndrome (monosomy X or TS) is a genetic disorder that occurs in girls.
+Turner syndrome (TS or monosomy X) is a genetic disorder that occurs in girls.
 It

-causes a variety of traits and problems.
+causes many traits and problems.
 Girls with TS are shorter than most girls.
+They don’t

-They don’t go through normal puberty as they grow into adulthood.
-They may also have
+go through normal puberty as they grow into adulthood.
+They may also have other health

-other health problems such as heart or kidney problems.
-The seriousness of these problems
+problems such as heart or kidney problems.
+The seriousness of these problems varies

-varies from girl to girl.
-Many of the health problems affecting girls with Turner
+from girl to girl.
+Many of the health problems affecting girls with Turner syndrome

-syndrome can be managed or fixed with treatment.
-Turner syndrome occurs in about 1 in
+can be managed or fixed with treatment.
+Turner syndrome is rare.
+It occurs in about

 What causes TS in a child?